varigence/docs/bimlflex/reference-documentation/SnowflakeAccount.md

 # Account

-The Snowflake account name to use
+The Snowflake account name to use.

 Notes:
 * This setting is part of the `Snowflake` settings category.